 Competence in standard programming practices is essential to an in-depth study of the science of computing.
 Although many of the activities of computer professions are not programming-related, the language of computing is founded on programming.
 In addition, computer science has its roots in the discipline of mathematics.

-At a minimum, computer science students must have an understanding of discrete math and calculus in order to explore the theoretical foundations of computing.
-Additional mathematical study is highly recommended.
-Math and programming prerequisites should be completed early in the major.
+At a minimum, computer science students must have an understanding of discrete mathematics and calculus in order to explore the theoretical foundations of computing.
+Mathematics and programming prerequisites should be completed early in the major.